 2. Check Google Search Volume

-Finding out how many people are searching for your niche idea is an excellent way to answer “will my niche idea be profitable”.
+Finding out how many people are searching for your niche idea can answer “will my niche idea be profitable”.
 Clearly, if a lot of people are searching then you have a winner!

-Enter your keywords or phrases into the search bar on the Google Keyword Planner tool to see the monthly volume of searches being conducted for that keyword.
-Searches that reach to at least 10,000 per month or higher show that there are a lot of people looking for help with that topic, which means it could end up being profitable.
+Enter your keywords or phrases into the search bar on the Google Keyword Planner tool.
+You will see the monthly volume of searches being conducted for that keyword.
+Searches that reach to at least 10,000 per month or higher is a good sign.
+It shows that there are a lot of people looking for help with that topic.
+That can mean it is potentially profitable.